 We currently do not know how long the hotel in Newquay will be used for this purpose.
 The Home Office does not comment on individual cases.
 Some of the asylum seekers may be newly arrived in the UK and others may have been in the UK for some time whilst awaiting a decision on their asylum claim.

 People will be moved out as other accommodation in the asylum system is made available to them.
 This means that the people staying in the hotel will change over time.
-We have been informed by Ready Homes / Clearsprings that there is a contract in place for 3 months but this could be extended.
+We have been informed by Ready Homes / Clearsprings that there is a contract in place for emergency accommodation.
 We will continue to seek clarification on this.
 We have also asked the Home Office to clarify whether other hotels in the county will need to be used.

 After the hotel they will be moved on to other temporary dispersed accommodation provided by central government.
 This is while their claim for asylum is considered.
 This could be anywhere in the country.
-This accommodation is not provided by the council.
+This accommodation is not sourced by the council.
+Cornwall Council does have a mandatory requirement from government to support Clearsprings and agree to longer term asylum accommodation.
+The use of hotels will only be stopped by each Local Authority actively working with Clearsprings in finding suitable longer term accommodation whilst claims are being processed.

 Ready Homes / Clearsprings have a manager on-site.
 They are also providing additional staff to ensure appropriate 24-hour, 7 days a week, on-site security cover.
 We are in daily contact with the on-site manager.
 We will raise any concerns about anti-social behaviour that is reported to us.